Last Updated: March 10, 2022

 3. Fix Leaks Pronto

 Exhaust leaks expand over time and do more damage than a whistling noise.
 These leaks also cause poor fuel economy and throw off your car's sensors as they get worse.
+For more efficient and optimum performance with less engine noise you may install quiet electric fuel pumps.

 A timely fix gives you a quiet exhaust and saves you the money you could have spent on other repairs.